rsprouse/amznas/doc/workshop.md

 ## Overall workflow

-1. Prepare an acquisition directory.
+1. Prepare a directory for the acquisition session.
 1. Attach the EGG-D800 to the computer.
 1. Configure the EGG-D800.
 Turn on the pressure transducers and set the microphone volume.
 1. Record an acquisition.
 (Start with a test acq, then a zero calibration acq.)